SourceBox-LLC/OpenAthena/docs/guides/catalog_configuration.md

 ## Troubleshooting

+### Common Issues

-If your catalog doesn't work as expected:
+If a table in your catalog is not showing up or returning errors:

+1. **Empty results or no data returned:**
+   - Verify OpenS3 is running and accessible
+   - Check that environment variables are correctly set (S3_ENDPOINT, OPENS3_ACCESS_KEY, OPENS3_SECRET_KEY)
-1. Check that the buckets and prefixes exist in your OpenS3 instance
+   - Confirm the bucket and files exist in OpenS3

+2. **SQL syntax errors:**
+   - Check for apostrophes in Windows paths (must be doubled in SQL: `'` → `''`)
+   - For direct SQL queries, ensure backslashes are properly escaped (doubled)
+   - Verify function name is correct: use `read_parquet()` not `read_parquet_auto()`

+3. **Wildcard pattern not matching files:**
+   - Verify the pattern matches actual files in the bucket
+   - Check if files are at the root (no prefix) instead of in subdirectories
+   - Test the pattern directly using the OpenS3 API

+4. **Windows path issues:**
+   - Paths with apostrophes need special handling
+   - Review the Local File Proxy documentation for details

+5. **Other issues:**
+   - Check OpenAthena logs for detailed error messages
-2. Verify OpenS3 credentials and connection settings
+   - Verify OpenS3 credentials and connection settings
-3. Make sure the file format matches the actual data files
+   - Make sure the file format matches the actual data files
-4. Check OpenAthena logs for detailed error messages

 ## Next Steps